skfl/andersen-task/README.md

 * To manage connections to database try to use a connection pool (e.g., Hikari)
 * For schema migration look at these tools: Liquibase, Flyway.
 But you can use even plain SQL files.

+## Task 6

+* To access database use JPA and Hibernate.

 ### Technical stack: Jetty, Liquibase, PostgreSQL, HikariCP, JUnit, Mockito, Jackson, Logback, Lombok, Maven

 ### This project was created during Andersen java course

 ## Tags

 Git tags used to mark different stages in projects' lifecycle.
 You can use them to quickly navigate to and inspect the state.

 * v0.1.0 - console application (Task 1 - 3)

 ## Contributors